Hi, I’m Melissa.

 I’m a writer, educator, researcher, and noticer of small things.
 I trust children and their intrinsic motivation for their own curiosities.
 I also trust teachers and their abilities to nurture children’s learning through noticing.

 I love buttons, snails, octopuses, and found objects on the sidewalk.
 I appreciate silence.
 I feel most myself when I am writing.

-I have a Masters Degree in Curriculum Theory from Penn State University and a Masters Degree in Creative Writing from the University of Cape Town.
-I’m National Board Certified as an Early Childhood Generalist and a Teacher Consultant with Western PA Writing Project/National Writing Project.
+I have a Masters Degree in Curriculum/Critical Race Theory from Penn State University and a Masters Degree in Creative Writing from the University of Cape Town.
+I’m National Board Certified as an Early Childhood Generalist and a co-director with the Western PA Writing Project.